Water Industry Award 2020

 NOTE: The NES sets out requirements for notice of termination by an employer.
 See sections 117 and 123 of the Act.

 (a) Clause 31.1 applies to all employees except those identified in sections 123(1) and 123(3) of the Act.

-(c) of at least the period specified in column 2 according to the period of continuous service of the employee specified in column 1.
+(b) An employee must give the employer notice of termination in accordance with Table 1—Period of notice of at least the period specified in column 2 according to the period of continuous service of the employee specified in column 1.